 Our purpose is to bring lasting enjoyment to public places.

 We believe that street furniture plays a central role in animating and connecting places.
-It ensures a place is vital, enjoyable and enriching for its community.
+It ensures a place is vital, accessible and enriching for its community.

 Our active research and development program puts users at the heart of everything we do.
 Since 1986 we have furnished more than 25,000 places in Australia and around the globe.

-Together with our design, custodian and contracting partners, we strive to make public places accessible and enriching for all.
+Together with our design, custodian and contracting partners, we strive to make public places enjoyable for all.

 On 16 September, Street Furniture Australia (SFA) hosted 30 people from various manufacturing backgrounds for a site visit at our Regents Park factory in western Sydney.
 The event was organised by the Lean Network, a not-for-profit organisation run by practitioners, for practitioners, with the explicit purpose of sharing knowledge.
 Chris Morgan, SFA Production Manager, led the presentation.
 He gave examples of cellular manufacturing, process flow, ergonomics and safety, Kanban material replenishment, assembly jigs and fixtures specific to SFA.
 A video screening of the Concourse Seat assembly process for Sydney Trains was a powerful demonstration of the effective application of ‘lean thinking’; that is, a philosophy that focuses on the reduction of non-value-adding activities or waste derived mostly from the Toyota Production System.
 John Mills, NSW Business Adviser, AusIndustry, who attended the …